JustinFourie1993/task-man/README.md

 - **Justification**: In applications utilizing JWT for authentication, jwt-decode is essential for parsing the token to obtain user details without needing to make additional API calls.

 These libraries collectively form the backbone of the application, each chosen for its ability to meet specific requirements of the project efficiently.
 Their integration into the application supports a robust, maintainable, and user-friendly platform.

+### React Architecture and Component Reuse

+The Task Manager app is built on React's component-based architecture, promoting reusability and modularity.
+This structure allows for individual components to be developed, tested, and maintained independently.
+Key aspects of this architecture in the application include:

+- **Modular Components**: Components like `NavBar`, `Task`, and `Note` are designed to be reusable across different parts of the application.
+For instance, the `NavBar` component adapts its content based on the user's authentication status, showcasing React's dynamic rendering capabilities.

+- **Form Handling**: The application utilizes controlled components such as `TaskCreateForm` and `NoteCreateForm` to manage form states.
+This approach ensures a single source of truth for form data and allows for real-time validation feedback, enhancing the user experience.

+- **State Management**: Using React's Context API (`CurrentUserContext`), the application manages global state efficiently.
+This eliminates prop drilling, making the code cleaner and more maintainable.

+- **Custom Hooks**: The `useClickOutsideToggle` hook demonstrates encapsulating component behavior, making it reusable across different UI elements that require similar functionality, such as dropdowns and modals.

+- **Integration with Third-Party Libraries**: The app integrates libraries like `react-bootstrap` for UI components and `react-infinite-scroll-component` for implementing infinite scrolling in the `TasksPage`.
+These libraries complement React's component model, adding complex functionalities without heavy lifting.

+- **Responsive Design**: Leveraging Bootstrap alongside custom styles, components are built to be responsive and adapt to various screen sizes, ensuring a consistent user experience across devices.

+By adhering to React's component-based architecture, the Task Manager app showcases how components can be reused and composed to build complex and dynamic web applications efficiently.